Empirical determination of the energy loss of heavy quarks in nuclear collisions at RHIC and LHC energies: Abstract

 \section{Abstract}

-Heavy quarks lose energy in the hot and dense partonic soup through collision and radiation and ultimately fragments to heavy ($D$ or $B$) mesons.
-The energy loss imprinted in the transverse momenta ($p_T$) distributions of those mesons, leads to the celebrated phenomenon of \textit{jet-quenching}.
-An alternate measure of in-medium energy loss, recently discussed by PHENIX Collaboration, comes through the effective shift in transverse momentum spectra of hadrons recorded in nucleus-nucleus collisions when it was compared to the same in proton-proton collisions.
-We have advocated a similar formalism and estimated the fractional energy loss of heavy mesons for Pb~+~Pb collisions at the LHC and Au~+~Au collisions at RHIC experiment.
-We have parameterised the invariant momentum yield of heavy mesons by Hagedorn function.
-The fit parameters and the experimental data of jet-quenching are utilised to estimate the fractional energy loss ($\Delta m_T$) of heavy mesons at RHIC and LHC experiment.
-The $\Delta m_T$ is found to scale with the transverse mass ($m_T$) of heavy mesons through a power law at different energies and centralities of collisions.
-We have also calculated the total energy loss suffered by a charm quark in quark-gluon plasma produced in Pb~+~Pb collisions at the LHC energies.
+{Heavy quarks produced in the heavy ion collisions loose energy while propagting in the hot partonic matter which finally fragment to heavy ($D$ or $B$) mesons.
+The energy loss suffered by the heavy quarks is imprinted in the nuclear modification factor as a function of transverse momenta ($p_T$) of these heavy mesons.
+An alternate measure of in-medium energy loss comes through the effective shift in transverse momentum spectra of hadrons recorded in nucleus-nucleus collisions when it is compared to the same in proton-proton collisions.
+We start by parametrizing invariant momentum yields of heavy mesons in p+p collisions.
+The fit function from p+p collisions and measured nuclear modification factor in heavy ion collisions are then utilised to obtain the shift in the transeverse mass $\Delta m_T$ of heavy mesons produced at the RHIC and LHC experiments.
+The energy loss $\Delta m_T$ so obtained is found to scale with the transverse mass ($m_T$) of heavy mesons through a power law at different energies and centralities of collisions.
+We have also calculated using theoretical formalism, the total energy loss suffered by a charm quark in quark-gluon plasma produced in Pb~+~Pb collisions at the LHC energies.
 The evolution of the plasma is described by (2+1) dimensional longitudinal boost-invariant ideal hydrodynamics.
-It is found the total energy loss of charm quarks scales with the transverse mass of charm quarks through a similar power law which supports our analysis of fractional energy loss.
+It is found that the total energy loss of charm quarks scales with the transverse mass of charm quarks through a similar power law which supports our empirical analysis of energy loss.}